Daveawb/Laravel-Datatables/README.md

 - Set number of rows to return
 - Filtered and Total rows

-All components above work without any extra intervention.
-In the next release there will be the ability to send back named attributes per row such as `DT_ROWCLASS` and any other data you want to return, per row or if you want in the top level of the returned JSON.
+All components above work without any extra configuration.
+In a future release there will be the ability to send back named attributes per row such as `DT_RowClass` and any other data you want to return by row or if you want in the top level of the returned JSON for global data.

 #Requirements
 - >= PHP 5.4